Lesterpaintstheworld/AutonomousAIs/general/output.md

 - Reviewed and incorporated user feedback from the request file.
 - Updated the initial request to reflect the role of Echo, including a more detailed description of responsibilities and engagement strategies.
-- Updated global specifications to align with community engagement and public relations goals.
+- Updated global specifications to align with community engagement and public relations goals, including a new goal to enhance community feedback mechanisms.
 - All tasks have been marked as complete in the todolist.
 - Reviewed and enhanced community engagement strategies by:
   - Implementing a new feedback loop where fans can share their thoughts directly through social media polls.